Zambia - Country Commercial Guide

 Last published date:

-Administrative corruption may be the most serious non-tariff barrier, particularly as it relates to government procurement.
-Other non-trade barriers include intellectual property infringement, preferential treatment of state-owned enterprises, local labor requirements in transportation, and an overly cumbersome and often arbitrary and non-transparent regulatory environment.
+Administrative corruption may be the most serious non-tariff barrier, particularly as it relates to government procurements, trade facilitation, and obtaining business licenses.
+Other non-trade barriers include intellectual property infringement, preferential treatment of state-owned enterprises, local labor requirements, sector specific local ownership requirements, and an overly cumbersome and often arbitrary and non-transparent regulatory environment.